-Entries will be received on Tuesday, 25 April in the J. J. Outerbridge Building from 9.00 a.m. to 6.00 p.m.
+Entries will be received on Tuesday, 16 April in the J. J. Outerbridge Building from 9:00 a.m. to 6:00 p.m.

-POT PLANTS MUST BE IN EXHIBITOR'S POSSESSION SIX MONTHS PRIOR TO ENTRY, EXCEPT ANNUALS WHICH MAY BE IN THE EXHIBITOR'S POSSESSION THREE MONTHS PRIOR TO ENTRY.
+POTTED PLANTS MUST BE IN EXHIBITOR'S POSSESSION SIX MONTHS PRIOR TO ENTRY, EXCEPT ANNUALS WHICH MAY BE IN THE EXHIBITOR'S POSSESSION THREE MONTHS PRIOR TO ENTRY.

-For assisted professional section, maximum 10 plants in any one class, per exhibitor.
-Single specimen per pot unless otherwise indicated.
+For the assisted professional section, there is a maximum of 10 plants in any one class, per exhibitor.
+A single specimen per pot is required unless otherwise indicated.
 All specimens must be named.
 It is preferable to include the scientific name and variety.
-Diameter of single specimen pots not to exceed 12 in.
-Overall size of any pot not to exceed 2 ft wide and 3 ft high.
+The diameter of single specimen pots shall not exceed 12 in.
+Overall size of any pot shall not exceed 2 ft wide and 3 ft high.
 Pots must be standard in shape and plain in colour.

-Do not identify name of club on exhibitor's tag those doing so risk disqualification.
+Do not identify name of club on exhibitor's tag.
+To do so runs the risk of disqualification.